 - Qs – Q fever (coxiella burneti)

-MRSA refers to staphylococcus aureus bacteria that have become resistant to beta-lactam antibiotics such as penicillins, cephalosporins and carbapenems.
+Methicillin-resistant Staphylococcus aureus (MRSA) refers to Staphylococcus aureus bacteria that have become resistant to beta-lactam antibiotics (e.g., penicillins, cephalosporins and carbapenems).

 People are often colonised with MRSA bacteria and have them living harmlessly on their skin and respiratory tract.
-If these bacteria become part of an infection they can be difficult to treat.
-Patients being admitted for surgery or treatment are screened for MRSA infection by taking nasal and groin swabs so that extra measures can be taken to try to eradicate them and stop their spread.
+When infection develops, it can be hard to treat.
+Patients being admitted for surgery or inpatient treatment are screened for MRSA colonisation by taking nose and groin swabs.
+When identified, extra measures are taken to eradicate the MRSA and stop it from spreading.
 Eradication usually involves a combination of chlorhexidine body washes and antibacterial nasal creams.

-ESBLs are bacteria that have developed resistance to beta-lactam antibiotics.
-They produce beta lactamase enzymes that destroy the beta-lactam ring on the antibiotic.
+Extended-spectrum beta-lactamase (ESBL) bacteria have developed resistance to beta-lactam antibiotics (e.g., penicillins, cephalosporins and carbapenems).
+They produce beta-lactamase enzymes that destroy the beta-lactam ring on the antibiotic.
 They can be resistant to a very broad range of antibiotics.

-ESBLs tend to be e. coli or klebsiella and typically cause urinary tract infections but can also cause other infections such as pneumonia.
+ESBLs tend to be E. coli or Klebsiella and typically cause urinary tract infections.
+They can cause other types of infection, such as pneumonia and septicaemia.